The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 Let's go to the audio tape.

-Uh this is on Tuesday, our affiliate in Des Moines, WHO, uh Mickelson in the morning guest host, Michaelson in the morning.
+Our affiliate in Des Moines, WHO, Mickelson in the morning, guest host, Michelson in the morning.

 He's a columnist from the Des Moines Register.

-Uh presidential candidate, Senator Hillary Clinton and her husband, Bill Clinton made a surprise phone call to the show.
+Presidential candidate, Senator Hillary Clinton, her husband, Bill Clinton, made a surprise phone call to the show.

-And Yepsen asks Hillary to respond to President Bush's decision to commute Scooter Libby's sentence.
+And Yepson asks Hillary to respond to President Bush's decision to commute Scooter Libby's sentence.

-They think that uh the rule of law is uh an inconvenience that uh they can skirt whenever they choose.
+They think that the rule of law is an inconvenience that they can skirt whenever they choose.

-They obviously don't uh really value the identity of a covert CIA Agent and decided to uh expose her for the purposes of their own political and partisan advantage.
+They obviously don't really value the identity of a covert CIA agent and decided to expose her for the purposes of their own political and partisan advantage.

 I think it speaks loudly about what their real priorities and values are.